 The Company s assumptions were derived from the methodologies discussed herein.
-The expected dividend yield reflects the Company s current historical yield, which was expected to approximate the future yield.
+The expected dividend yield reflects the Company s current historical yield, which was expected to approximate the future yield at the date of grant.
 Expected volatility was based on the historical volatility of the Company s common stock.
-The risk-free interest rate for the expected life of the options was based on the implied yields on the U.S. Treasury yield curve.
+The risk-free interest rate for the expected life of the options was based on the implied yields on the U.S. Treasury yield curve at the date of grant.
 The weighted average expected option term was based on the Company s historical data for prior period stock option exercise and forfeiture activity.